Dvzr2k/PortfolioPage/README.md

 # PortfolioPage
-Version 1.0 of my portfolio page in which HTML, CSS and JavaScript were applied
+Version 1.0 of my portfolio page in which HTML and CSS were applied

 You can visit the page: